 If you’ve posted videos in the past and they haven’t done so well… don’t commit them to the video morgue just yet.
 The likelihood is that they haven’t reached their full potential yet because you haven’t implemented the advice outlined in this blog in terms of exposure, reach and engagement.
 So go back through, step by step, apply the process to your dormant videos… and they could very well erupt!

 We don’t want you to lie awake at night asking yourself how to increase video views.
 You’re now equipped to make a solid start and watch those YouTube figures soar!
-For support, head over to our Marketing page and we can help design a strategy to increase video views and boost engagement.
+Get in touch and book an exploratory call.

 Written in collaboration with Jo Berthalot.